 - Registered or entitled to be registered under the Indian Act

-3. The age of the child(ren)
+3. The Age of the Child(ren)

-You can only apply for CCB if your child is under the age of 18 years old.
+You can only apply for the CCB if your child is under the age of 18 years old.

 4. Income Qualifications